Keira Knightley: 2003–2007: Pirates of the Caribbean and worldwide recognition

 Knightley was invited to join the Academy of Motion Picture Arts and Sciences, among other artists in 2006.
-Later that year, she reprised her role as Elizabeth Swann in the second and third productions of the Pirates of the Caribbean series.
-The two sequels were conceived in 2004, with screenwriters Ted Elliott and Terry Rossio developing a story arc that would span both films.
+In 2004, the second and third films of the Pirates of the Caribbean series were conceived, with screenwriters Ted Elliott and Terry Rossio developing a story arc that would span both sequels, in which Knightley reprised her role as Elizabeth Swann.
 The plot of the films see Swann buck convention to seek adventure and become fierce pirate and fighter to match the skills of Sparrow and her love interest, Turner.
-The sequel instalments allowed Knightley to study sword-fighting, which she had sought to do since the first film.
-Filming for the projects took place in 2005; the Pirates of the Caribbean: Dead Man's Chest, released in July 2006.
-With the worldwide collections of $1.066 billion, it became the biggest financial hit of Knightley's career.
-The third instalment in the series, Pirates of the Caribbean: At World's End, was released in May, the following year.
+The sequel installments allowed Knightley to study sword-fighting, which she had sought to do since the first film.
+Filming for the projects took place in 2005; Pirates of the Caribbean: Dead Man's Chest released in July 2006, with the worldwide collections of $1.066 billion, becoming the biggest financial hit of Knightley's career.
+The third installment in the series, Pirates of the Caribbean: At World's End, was released in May, the following year.
 A. O Scott termed her performance "a vision of imperial British pluckiness, with an intriguing dash of romantic recklessness that surfaces toward the end".
+In November 2006, it was reported that Knightley didn't want to participate in any further sequels.
+By 2010, both Knightley and Orlando Bloom had repeatedly been quoted in saying they wanted to move on.

 Knightley's continued association with period dramas yielded varying results, as seen with two of her 2007 releases, François Girard's Silk, and Joe Wright's Atonement, the feature film adaptations of the novels by Alessandro Baricco and Ian McEwan respectively.
 The former project failed at the box office, while the latter became a critical and commercial success.
 Knightley played Cecilia Tallis, the elder of the two Tallis sisters, who struggles with a wartime romance with her love interest, played by James McAvoy.
 She admitted that the pacing on the smaller, more intimate film was an adjustment compared to the Pirates franchise.
 In preparing for the film, Knightley studied the novel as well as the "naturalism" of the performance as seen in films from the 1930s and 1940s, such as In Which We Serve (1942) and Brief Encounter (1945).
 She admired the multi-layered and "fascinating" nature of her character's behaviour.
 Knightley's performance won the Empire Award for Best Actress, and earned her nominations for the BAFTA and the Golden Globes awards, also in the leading actress categories.
 The critic Richard Roeper, who thought the lead duo were "superb" in their respective roles, was puzzled by their failure to receive Academy Award nominations.
 The green dress worn by Knightley during the film's climactic scene garnered substantive press attention, and was subsequently regarded as one of the greatest costumes in film history.